splunk/public-o11y-docs/synthetics/test-kpis/test-kpis.rst

 Here are some ways you can troubleshoot issues in the performance KPI chart:

-* Zoom in on a range of time to isolate an issue
+* Zoom in on a range of time to isolate an issue.
-* Select...
+* Play or pause windows of time during troubleshooting to and open run results, screen captures, and charts in context with the selected data.
+* Data density  automatically adjusts for zoomed in views or summaries of larger time ranges.
+* Up to 90 days of historical data for related run results.

 Performance KPI chart settings
 --------------------------------------------------